Our Med-Peds Clinic

 - Multidisciplinary clinic team provides coordinated, compassionate care for all our patients.
-Our team includes physicians, a nurse practitioner, clinical support staff, medical assistants, registered nurses, lactation nurse, social worker, a care manager, a depression care manager, pharmacists, and a diabetes education nurse.
+Our team includes physicians, a nurse practitioner, clinical support staff, community health workers, medical assistants, registered nurses, social worker, a depression care manager, pharmacists, and a diabetes education nutritionist.

 - Even balance of pediatric to adult patients, which we intentionally sustain by always remaining open to newborns.
 Our residents easily meet and exceed the pediatric and internal medicine ACGME clinic requirements!

 - Diverse patient population and clinical experiences!

 - Payor mix of 65% Medicaid/Medicare, 30% private insurers, and 5% indigent care.